jyopp/letterdown/spec.md

 - A content archive in TAR format containing one or more markdown files and associated resources
 - An optional `signature` of the archive's sha256 digest, appended after signing
   - Plus an optional file containing the corresponding public key or certificate
-- Distributed with the file extension `.ltd` for uncompressed archives, or `.ltd.gz` for compressed archives
+- Distributed with the file extension `.ltd` for uncompressed archives, or `.ltdz` for compressed archives

 ### What problems does this solve?